xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/imgimport.1.rst

 The imgimport command will import an image that has been exported by \ *imgexport*\  from xCAT.
 This is the easiest way to transfer/backup/, change or share images created by xCAT whether they be stateless or stateful.
 The bundle file will be unpacked in the current working directory.
 The xCAT configuration such as \ *osimage*\  and \ *linuximage*\  tables will then be updated.

-For statefull, the following files will be copied to the appropriate directories. x.pkglist x.otherpkgs.pkglist x.tmpl
+For stateful, the following files will be copied to the appropriate directories. x.pkglist x.otherpkgs.pkglist x.tmpl